lwmqn/qnode/README.md

     console.log(qnode.lifetime);    // 21600
     console.log(qnode.ip);          // '192.168.0.99'
     console.log(qnode.mac);         // '00:0c:29:3e:1b:d2'
-    console.log(qnode.version);     // 'v0.0.6'
+    console.log(qnode.version);     // 'v0.0.2'
 });

 // Do not change the device attributes with direct assigments,
 // i.e., qnode.lifetime = 2000.

-// Use qnode.setDevAttrs() to change attributes, and qnode will
+// Use qnode.setDevAttrs() to change attributes, and qnode will automatically check
-// automatically check if it needs to publish an update message to the Server.
+// if it needs to publish an update message to the server.
 ```

 ********************************************
 <a name="API_getSmartObject"></a>
 ### .getSmartObject()
-Initialize the Resources on qnode.
+Get the smart object on this qnode.

 **Arguments:**